Houston Dynamos: 1986-1991: Amateur

 The mid-season collapse of the United Soccer League in 1985 and the failure of the North American Soccer League to return in 1986 as they had initially promised left the United States without a professional outdoor soccer league for the first time in over 50 years.
 Dynamos ownership decided that it no longer made sense to run the operation as a professional club when there was little hope for the creation of a stable league in the immediate future.
-Rather than shutting down altogether, though, they re-organized the club to become a developmental program for top amateur players.
+Rather than shutting down altogether, though, they re-organized to become a developmental program for top amateur players.
 Amidst this low point in American soccer, the organization's spirits got a lift on May 24, 1986, when the club arranged for Pelé to come to their exhibition game against the U.S. National Team at Delmar Stadium.
 The Brazilian legend participated in a ceremonial opening kick, spent time posing for pictures with local youth teams and gave hundreds of Houston area soccer enthusiasts a thrilling memory.

 This new version of the Dynamos also joined a regional amateur league that summer.
 This league was a precursor of the Lone Star Soccer Alliance, which formally began play (with the Dynamos as a founding member) in 1987.
 Operations during this period were decidedly modest, but Peter Kane, John Gaughan and Jim Walker remained committed to the idea that this kind of grass roots development was essential to making soccer a more widely embraced part of American culture.
 Walker in particular became well known for his dedication to helping soccer grow in the Houston area, and he regularly hosted or participated in camps and clinics while also serving as LSSA president.
 The Dynamos would finish as league runners-up in 1987 and 1988 and would play in the LSSA every summer until they folded (though they were known as Houston International during their final season in 1991).